mantidproject/mantid/docs/source/release/v3.14.0/sans.rst

 * Automatically remembers last loaded user file
 * Added display of current save directory
 * Added a load button to load selected workspaces without processing.
-* Added save_can button to save unsubtracted can and sample
+* Added save_can option to output unsubtracted can and sample workspaces.

 Bug fixes
 #########